Creating a sense of community for Seagoville families

 “I thought they were going to be reluctant to speak at first, but they were not,” said Estrada, a mental health clinician.
 “They spoke about self-care, their struggles, the need for healthy communication and relationships.
 We are going to meet with a special education teacher to speak about their struggles and the talents that the kids have because some of these kids are amazing.”

-One way that Estrada knows the group has been successful is that he has learned a lot from the parents.
-Another is a mother whose preschool-aged child was suspected to have autism who came to the group discouraged and looking for guidance.
+One way that Estrada knows the group has been successful is because he has learned a lot from the parents.
+Another is from a mother who suspected her preschool-aged child had autism and came to the group discouraged and looking for guidance.
 After meeting all the other parents, she left confident with a referral to a clinic in Plano that could do an evaluation within weeks, an offer of a ride to the clinic and help with interpreting.
 She also left with the knowledge that she was part of a community that supported her and shared her struggles.
 Her whole perspective changed, Estrada said.

 “She found a safe place,” Estrada said.
 “Yes, there’s crying in these sessions, but there is also joy.”